coupon-app/service-reviews/README.md

 # Groupon-App - Customer Review Component (CRC)

-This front-end React component will emulate the customer reviews from a product page on Groupon.com.
-This includes the reviews average, and each individual customer review (including the customer's name and extended profile (i.e. total number of reviews/ratings, helpfulness), review text for the product, and the review's helpfulness).
+This full-stack component will emulate the customer reviews from a product page on Groupon.com.
+This includes the reviews average, and each individual customer review (including the customer's name and extended profile - i.e. total number of reviews/ratings, helpfulness - review text for the product, and the review's helpfulness).

-A back-end is also included in this repo to correctly handle routes to `/api/:productId`, and to serve review data to the front-end component.
+A back-end server is also included in this repo to correctly handle routes to `/api/:productId`, and to serve review data to the front-end React-based component.

 ## Related Projects